lauzingaretti/LinkHD/README.md

 library(linkHD)

-To illustrate the LinkHD capabilities we used a public data from TARA Ocean expedition (https://oceans.taraexpeditions.org/en/m/about-tara/les-expeditions/tara-oceans/) and from the ruminal metataxonomic communities (including bactera, archaea and protozoa data).
+LinkHD capabilities were demostrated analizing public datasets from TARA Ocean expedition (https://oceans.taraexpeditions.org/en/m/about-tara/les-expeditions/tara-oceans/) and datasets from rumen metataxonomic communities (including bactera, archaea and protozoa data).
+Data can be loaded by the next command:
-Both dataset are including in the package.

 data(Rumynotipes)

 data(Tataoceans)

-Yo can found examples and methods explanation in the following web site: https://lauzingaretti.github.io/LinkHD/
+More examples and explanation of methods are available at:  https://lauzingaretti.github.io/LinkHD/